-Provide and maintain a consistent quality of design
+Provide and Maintain a Consistent Quality of Design

-The Vaughan City-wide Streetscape Implementation Manual is a design guide to outline best practices in streetscape design for designers to follow.
+The Vaughan City-Wide Streetscape Implementation Manual is a design guide that incorporates current best practices in streetscape design.
 The manual also outlines a process for city staff and developers to ensure there is a common understanding and facilitated transition between master planning and detailed design.